Caroline Anderson (writer)

 Caroline Anderson is the pseudonym by Caroline M. Woolnough (born British Hong Kong) is a popular British writer of over 80 contemporary romance novels to Mills & Boon (or Harlequin Enterprises Ltd) since 1991.
 She specializes in medical romances.

-Before writing, she has been a nurse, a secretary, a teacher, and has run her own business.
+Before writing, she has been a nurse, a secretary, a teacher, and had run her own business.
 Married with John, they had two sisters: Sarah and Hannah, and lived in Suffolk, England.